Illiterate DALL-E Learns to Compose: Preliminaries

 \subsection{Object-Centric Representation Learning with Pixel-Mixture Decoder}

 A common framework for learning object-centric representations is via a form of auto-encoders \citep{slotattention, monet,space}.
-An encoder takes an input image to return a \textit{set} of object representation vectors or slot vectors $\smash{\{\bs_1,\dots,\bs_N\} = f_\phi(\bx)}$.
-A decoder then reconstructs the image by composing the decoded result of each slot $\smash{\hat{\bx} = g_\ta(\bs_{1:N})}$.
+In this framework, an encoder takes an input image to return a \textit{set} of object representation vectors or slot vectors $\smash{\{\bs_1,\dots,\bs_N\} = f_\phi(\bx)}$.
+A decoder then reconstructs the image by composing the decodings $g_\ta(\bs_n)$ of each slot, $\smash{\hat{\bx} = f_\text{compose}(g_\ta(\bs_1), \dots, g_\ta(\bs_N))}$.
 To encourage the emergence of object concepts in the slots, the decoder usually uses an architecture implementing an inductive bias about the scene composition such as the pixel-mixture decoders.

 \textbf{Pixel-mixture decoders} are the most common approach to construct an image from slots.
 This method assumes that the final image is constructed by the pixel-wise weighted mean of the slot images.
 Specifically, each slot $n$ generates its own slot image $\bmu_n$ and its corresponding alpha-mask $\bpi_n$.
 Then, the slot images are weighted-summed with the alpha-mask weights as follows: